andreafortuna/andreafortuna.github.com/_posts/2015-10-26-hackable-fitbit.md

 ---
 layout: post
-title: "Fitbit Activity tracker bluetooth vulnerability?"
+title: "Fitbit hackable in 10 seconds?"
 thumbnail: "http://www.andreafortuna.org/technology/images/fitbit.jpg"
 keywords: Security, FitBit, tracker, malware, bluetooth
 description: "A vulnerability in FitBit fitness trackers first reported to the vendor in March could still be exploited by an attacker that sits near you."